Step 3: Responding to a formal grievance

 An employer should not discipline anyone involved in a grievance before getting all the information and evidence they can.

-You can find out more about the disciplinary procedure.
+Find out more about the disciplinary procedure

 If there are concerns about employees in a grievance case working together while the grievance is looked into, the employer should consider what else they can do in the short term.